ubuntu/zsys/README.md

 . <(zsysctl completion)

-To configure your bash shell to load completions for each session add to your bashrc
+To configure your bash shell to load completions for each session add to your ~/.bashrc or ~/.profile:

-# ~/.bashrc or ~/.profile
 . <(zsysctl completion)